Do You Need to Earth a Kitchen Sink? (WE TRIED IT OUT!)

 Finally, always double check all connections prior to use, making sure they’re tight and secure so there’s no risk of loose wires coming undone during normal operation – this could result in dangerous sparks or electric shocks!

-Safety Precautions When Earthing A Kitchen Sink
+Safety Measures for Earthing a Kitchen Sink

 Should all taps be earthed?